biati-digital/alfred-calculate-anything/README.md

 <img src="./assets/unit.gif">
 </p>

-Finally if you still don't remember the unit abbreviation or it's name simply type **convert units** to view the list of available units, you can filter the units for example **convert units sec** and you'll see seconds, milisecond, microsecond, nanosecond, etc. along with the unit abbreviations
+Finally if you still don't remember the unit abbreviation or it's name simply type **calculate list** and select **List Available Units** you can type to filter, etc.

 Here is a list of all available units and their names just to make this Readme long.